 Dark Waters from 1944 is a dandy thriller from producer Benedict Bogeaus, the producer behind such favourites as The Crooked Way, Silver Lode, Slightly Scarlet and From the Earth to the Moon.
-Andre De Toth directed, making his triple bill for the year which included Guest in the House and None Shall Escape.
+Andre De Toth directed, making for an interesting triple bill for the year along with Guest in the House and None Shall Escape.

 Joan Harrison (Suspicion, Saboteur) wrote the screenplay with Marian Cockrell, who, like Harrison worked on the Alfred Hitchcock television series.
 Miklos Rozsa was the man behind the score and Archie Stout and John Mescall the men behind the camera.

 The story is set in motion by an event that could have been ripped from the headlines.
 A ship filled with refugees is attacked and sunk by the enemy with only four people surviving.
 Leslie Calvin played by Merle Oberon lost both her parents and is traumatized by the event and its aftermath.
 Believing she is all alone in the world, Leslie takes hope when a heretofore unseen aunt welcomes her to Rossignol Plantation in Louisiana.

 The setting plants us firmly in the world of Gothic Noir with the rambling plantation house and the grounds surrounded by trees, vegetation, the bayou, and quicksand.
 The heat is often mentioned and the overriding sense is one of oppression.

 Leslie's aunt and uncle played by Fay Bainter and John Qualen are both preoccupied but seemingly harmless.
 The houseguest, Mr. Sydney played by Thomas Mitchell carries himself with the air of someone in charge.
 The manager of the sugar plant, Mr. Cleeve played by Elisha Cook Jr. is a bringer of most unwelcome advances.